fabd/kanji-koohii/doc/Installation.md

     mysql -u koohii -pkoohii -h localhost -D db_github --default-character-set=utf8

-You can also add an alias in `.docker/db/root/.bashrc`.
+You can also use one of the aliases declared in `.docker/bash/bashrc`.

 ### Rebuild / reset the sample database